Skip to main content

 Oregon

-Must be filed by the decedent's personal representative
+May be filed by the decedent's personal representative

-The personal representative is first reimbursed for costs, expenses and fees, thereafter the personal representative pays all reimbursements for medical care, the remainder of the damages are distributed to beneficiaries pursuant to the laws of intestate succession or as agreed by the beneficiaries
+The personal representative is first reimbursed for costs, expenses, and fees.
+Thereafter, the personal representative pays all reimbursements for medical care.
+The remainder of the damages are distributed to beneficiaries pursuant to the laws of intestate succession or as agreed by the beneficiaries.

 Oregon Revised Statutes §30.020